dh256git/project27/src/support/index.md

 We support blind or learning disabled people directly.
 For caretakers and professionals, who care for or work with our beneficiaries, we offer consultancy sessions.
 Moreover, we support researchers and businesses through project collaboration and co-creation.

-{% include global/cover-image.html image="support-cover.png" alt="A cartoon hand holding a wrench and reaching out from a laptop screen." %}

 ### Why get our support?